Healthy Homes Assessment Heretaunga

 Home Assessments Heretaunga for Rental Properties

-There are a myriad of concerns to be able to examine in an home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of concerns to check during a house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling could be significant for property owners and landlords.
-For professional advice get in touch today to schedule your rental property home evaluation.
+The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be extremely costly for property owners and landlords.
+For expert advice get in touch today and book your rental property house evaluation.

 home assessments for rental properties